courselabs/kubernetes/labs/configmaps/README.md

 ## Lab

 Mapping configuration in ConfigMap YAML works well and it means you can deploy your whole app with `kubectl apply`.
-But it won't suit every organization, and Kubernetes also supports creating ConfigMaps directly from values and config files.
+But it won't suit every organization, and Kubernetes also supports creating ConfigMaps directly from values and config files - without any YAML.

 Create two new ConfigMaps to support the Deployment in [deployment-lab.yaml](specs/configurable/lab/deployment-lab.yaml) and set these values: